deNBI/OpenStackTests/README.md

 # OpenStackTests
-This repositroy contains some Openstack tests.
+This repositroy contains some Openstack tests. <br>
-##Configuration
+## Configuration
 You need to install the requirements.
 ~~~bash
 $> pip install -r requirements.txt